Online Grocery Delivery Challenges that Retailers Must Solve to Stay Ahead of the Curve

 - Flexibility to integrate into existing systems and processes

 - Advanced features such as endless aisles, prepared food, recipe lists, etc.

 - Proven and trusted by other grocers

 - All-in-one vendor from implementation, training, and support

 When you partner with Mercatus, you don’t just get to build a customized online storefront that allows you to manage your fulfillment operations seamlessly, but also the flexibility to choose the fulfillment integrations that work best in delivering the best-in-class shopping experience to your customers.

 Our fulfillment integrations are designed to offer robust real-time inventory management, instant communication with customers, utilization of geolocation for reduced wait times, increased time slot availability, improved curbside pickup experience, and more.

 Mercatus’ enterprise-grade solutions are built to equip you with the state-of-the-art technical sophistication needed to establish and scale your pickup program so you maximize profit margins.

 Our connected systems allow you to efficiently manage all aspects of your multi-channel engagement, shopping, and fulfillment experiences from a centralized dashboard so you can regain control of your customer relationships.
-So, from keeping up with changing customer preferences and meeting customers’ rising expectations to solving for technical and infrastructural challenges, you can master it all by leveraging the Mercatus platform.
+So, from keeping up with changing customer preferences and meeting customers’ rising expectations to solving technical and infrastructural challenges, you can master it all by leveraging the Mercatus platform.

 Reach out to us for a personalized demo on how the Mercatus platform can help your business override online delivery challenges and go beyond offering fast and efficient fulfillment to staging delightful shopping experiences.